 There is no limit to what you can earn as a freelance photographer.
 The more you work, the more you will earn.
 More importantly, all the money belongs to you.
 So get ready to hustle!

 Do read our 10 step handbook on how to start a photography business.

 Once you have clarity on the above questions, let us look at how to make money and be successful as a Freelance Photographer.

 1. Buy the right equipment

 Before starting anything, you will need to invest in essential photography equipment.
 Along with a good camera, which suits best your requirement and the type of freelance photography you want to pursue, you need a sturdy pair of lenses (for short and long distance) and a tripod.
-A laptop with a right configuration is also required; 4 gigabytes of RAM is a minimum to run software like Adobe Photoshop and Lightroom (for editing).
+A laptop with the right configuration is also required; 4 gigabytes of RAM is a minimum to run software like Adobe Photoshop and Lightroom (for editing).
 To add to all of this, you might need a handy bag to carry your camera and its charger anywhere you go.

 Some of the suggested cameras you can buy for your freelance photography are the Canon EOS 200D/Rebel SL2, Nikon Z6, and the Cyber-shot RX100 Mark IV by Sony.
 When it comes to laptops that are best suited for photo and video editing, the Acer Predator Helios 500, 15" MacBook Pro and the Dell XPS 15 can be good options.
 Make sure your equipment is not obsolete and can deliver the requirements that a professional freelance photographer demands.